How To Store Holiday Decor

 Gift Wrap

-A tall standing basket or even a clean wastebasket keeps rolls of wrapping paper safe from dents and tears, and a command hook is a great option for hanging gift bags.
-Ribbons, bows, and gift tags can be stored in a shoe box or kept in a small basket on a nearby shelf.
+A tall standing basket or a clean wastebasket will keep rolls of wrapping paper safe from dents and tears, and a Command hook is a great option for hanging gift bags.
+Ribbons, bows, and tags can be stored in a shoe box or kept in a small basket on a nearby shelf.

 Shop: Pillowfort Fabric Storage Bin, Target, $19.99